 Among the wide range of jobs available in the rapidly growing cannabis industry, working as a cannabis chef, pastry chef (patissier), or chocolate maker (chocolatier) are some of the most attractive options for many people.
-The field of culinary arts is expanding at a steady pace, so it’s only natural that cannabis cooking is now finding its niche and featured on many streaming networks.
+The culinary arts field is expanding steadily, so it is only natural that cannabis cooking is now finding its niche and is featured on many streaming networks.

 Often classes are offered by cannabis dispensaries or established restaurant chefs who have an interest in cannabis.
-Another option is training from a reputable education provider like Cannabis Training University, which will give you the knowledge of dosage, cannabis strains, and more to help you succeed.
+Another option is getting training from a reputable education provider like Cannabis Training University, which will give you the knowledge of extraction techniques, decarboxylation, dosage, cannabis strains, storage, and more to help you succeed.

 Employment with a Cannabis Kitchen

-To excel in this area, you must have talent for producing these items.
-We all know that bakers are not created equally—and if you’ve ever tried to recreate grandma’s famous cake or cookie recipes, you probably know what I mean.
+To excel in this area, you must have a talent for producing these items.
+We all know that all bakers are not created equally—and if you have ever tried to recreate grandma’s famous cake or cookie recipes, you probably know what I mean.

 Some bakers and chefs elevate their work to an art form.
 Whether or not you fall into this category will become apparent over time.
 Since working on a cannabis kitchen staff is specialized, various positions make more than budtenders or growers.

-Savory cannabis cuisine definitely takes a backseat in the world of cannabis retail products, but there is an increasing market for these foods, so they will most likely become more common in the future.
+Savory cannabis cuisine definitely takes a backseat in the world of cannabis retail products.
+Still there is an increasing market for these foods, so they will most likely become more common in the future.
+Cannabis-infused savory treats on the market include pizza sauce, salsa, beef jerky, peanut butter, BBQ sauce, popcorn, olive oil, and much more.

 Becoming a Cannabis Chef

 Graduates of culinary institutes usually seek employment with a prestigious restaurant.
-As a member of the kitchen staff, the ultimate goal of many is to become an Executive Chef, the individual who directs the rest of the kitchen staff and creates the menu and daily specials.
+As a kitchen staff member, the ultimate goal of many is to become an Executive Chef, the individual who directs the rest of the kitchen staff and creates the menu and daily specials.
 It can take decades of dedicated work to attain this lofty goal.

 - Sous Chef, who supports the Executive Chef and oversees and engage in food preparation

-- Station Chef (Chef de Partie), who is in charge of a special area of the kitchen, such as the grill
+- Station/Senior Chef (Chef de Partie), who is in charge of a particular area of the kitchen, such as the grill

-- Pastry Chef (Chef Patissier), who creates pastries—a great choice for those who enjoy working with cannabis
+- Pastry Chef (Chef Patissier), who creates pastries—an excellent choice for those who enjoy working with cannabis

 - Fish Chef (Poissonier), who specializes in fish dishes